Lecturer IV of Spanish, Coordinator for Spanish 103

 About

-Life brought me full circle back to Ann Arbor—my birthplace, which I left as a toddler.
+Life brought me full circle back to Ann Arbor—my birthplace.
 I was raised in Canada and earned a B.A. in Spanish and Political Science from the University of Western Ontario, followed by an M.A. in Spanish from Middlebury College, including two semesters in Madrid.
-I remained in Madrid for several years before returning to Ann Arbor in 1995 for what I thought would be a one-semester appointment.
-I never imagined I’d still be teaching here today.
+I remained in Madrid for several years before returning to Ann Arbor for what I believed would be a one-semester appointment.
+I never imagined I would still be teaching here today.

-I remind students that their ability to engage with “the other” is a powerful life skill, one that will serve them well in any context.
-Discovering new ways of thinking and being can shape who you are for a lifetime, and that’s the lasting connection I hope students carry with them.
+I remain guided by a conviction that culturally rich learning environments foster essential life skills.
+I remind students that the ability to engage thoughtfully with “the other” is a powerful life skill, one that serves them well in any context.
+Encountering new ways of thinking and being can shape who we are for a lifetime, and that is the enduring connection I hope students carry with them.